-This is a mandatory fee endorsed by the student body and provides support for student government, organizations, clubs, entertainment events, campus shuttle and intercollegiate athletics throughout the school year.
+This is a mandatory fee endorsed by the student body and provides support for student government, organizations, clubs, entertainment events and intercollegiate athletics throughout the school year.
 This is not a user fee.
 Only registered students in credit bearing classes are eligible to join clubs / organizations, attend meetings, club events, participate in intramurals, and use the game room.
 Everyone benefits from these activities whether through participation in a club, attending an event, or from the success of the athletic teams which contributes to the college’s reputation and recognition.

 The Technology Fee is a mandatory fee that is used to help support the college’s commitment to the use of modern and effective information technology in its teaching and learning environment as well as student support services such as the MyHerkimer portal and Student Online Services.

 This fee covers the expense of producing official transcripts.